paketo-buildpacks/python/rfcs/0001-restructure.md

 build process as part of that group.

-The new implementation creates separate layers for pip, pipenv, and python to install app dependencies without the need for the `requirements.txt` workaround we currently do.
+The new implementation creates separate layers for pip, pipenv, and python to install app dependencies, eliminating the need for the workaround described above.
 This involves a few configurations.

 The `pipenv install` command will make use of two flags:
 * The `--deploy` flag to ensure the Pipfile.lock is up to date, and